Callum Weir

-Callum Weir (born October 21, 2003) is a Canadian soccer player who plays for TSS FC Rovers in League1 British Columbia.
+Callum Weir (born October 21, 2003) is a Canadian soccer player who plays for TSS FC Rovers in the British Columbia Premier League.

 Early life

 Born in North Vancouver, British Columbia, Weir moved to Haines Junction, Yukon at age four.
 Weir began playing youth soccer with Yukon Selects FC at age seven.
 He later joined the Vancouver Isle Wave.

 In 2016, he played for Team Yukon in futsal at the 2016 Arctic Winter Games in Greenland.
 In 2022, he played for Team Yukon at the 2022 Canada Summer Games, where he was named to the tournament all-star team.

 University career

 In 2023, Weir began attending the University of Victoria, where he played for the men's soccer team.
 On September 1, 2023, he recorded a shutout in his debut, in a 1-0 victory over the Thompson Rivers WolfPack.
 In October 2023, he was named both the Canada West and U Sports Player of the Week.
 At the end of the 2024 season, he was named a Canada West First Team All-Star.